-Outside Work - A conflict of interest may exist when a workforce member, or one of his or her close relatives, serves as a director, officer, employee, consultant, or agent of an organization which is a competitor of the Company and/or its parent corporation, or which has current or prospective business with the Company as a supplier, customer, policyholder, agent, vendor, contractor, or other entity that may have interests that may not align with those of the Company.
+Outside Work - A conflict of interest may exist when a workforce member, or one of his or her close relatives, serves as a director, officer, employee, consultant, agent, including board participation, of an organization which is a competitor of the enterprise, or which has current or prospective business with the enterprise as a supplier, customer, policyholder, agent, vendor, contractor, or other entity that may have interests that may not align with those of the enterprise.

-A conflict of interest may exist when a workforce member engages in an independent business venture or performs work or services for another business, civic, educational, or charitable organization, board of directors, and/or committee to the extent that the activity prevents the workforce member from devoting time and effort to the Company's business which his or her position requires.
+A conflict of interest may exist when a workforce member engages in an independent business venture or performs work or services for another business, civic, educational, or charitable organization, board of directors, and/or committee to the extent that the activity prevents the workforce member from devoting time and effort to the enterprise or impairs the workforce member's ability to act in the best interests of the enterprise.
 This also includes performing work or receiving wages while on sick leave, including LTD, STD, and FMLA unless said work is disclosed and subsequently approved by Human Resources.